arnupretorius/noisyNNGPs_2019/README.md

 This repository provides the code to reproduce the results in the paper: "On the expected behaviour of noise regularised neural networks as Gaussian processes."

+The code was written by Arnu Pretorius.
+Large portions of the code was originally adapted from code that was made available by Lee et al. (2018) at https://github.com/brain-research/nngp.

 ## Basic requirements to plot Figures 1, 3 and 4

 To reproduce Figures 1, 3 and 4 all that is required is `numpy`, `pandas`, `seaborn` and `matplotlib`.
 Each figure corresponds to a notebook in the repository.